 Course Requirements Checklist

-Students will participate in 4 Discussion Board Forums.
-Discussion boards are collaborative learning experiences.
+Students will participate in four (4) Discussions.
+Discussions are collaborative learning experiences.
 Therefore, the student will post an original thread of 500 words or more.
 Three additional sources beyond the course material (i.e., textbook, readings, and presentations) are required for the original thread.
 Then, the student must reply to at least 2 peers’ threads in 250 words or more.
 Two additional sources beyond the course material are required for each reply.

-In preparation for the Research Paper, each student will select a topic and develop a hypothesis for approval along with an annotated bibliography.
-The bibliography must cite at least 8 scholarly resources that are significant to the topic (current, relevant, credible, and each carries its weight) with a clear and meaningful connection between all the resources.
+In preparation for the Research Paper: Final Assignment, each student will select a topic and develop a hypothesis for approval along with an annotated bibliography.
+The bibliography must cite at least eight (8) scholarly resources that are significant to the topic (current, relevant, credible, and each carries its weight) with a clear and meaningful connection between all the resources.
 Annotations must be 100-words each.

-For the Biblical Worldview Assignment, the student will write a short essay that critically examines the Thesis Statement and Annotated Bibliography he/she submitted that constructively identifies the gaps and omissions in the literature where a biblical worldview should be internalized and expressed as it relates specifically to the thesis the student identified having to do with Cyber Crime Law and Public Policy.
-The research paper must be at least 6 pages in current APA format and utilize as many scholarly citations necessary to support all assertions.
+For the Research Paper: Biblical Worldview Assignment, the student will write a short essay that critically examines the Research Paper: Thesis Statement and Annotated Bibliography Assignment he/she submitted that constructively identifies the gaps and omissions in the literature where a biblical worldview should be internalized and expressed as it relates specifically to the thesis the student identified having to do with Cyber Crime Law and Public Policy.
+The Research Paper: Biblical Worldview Assignment must be at least six (6) pages in current APA format and utilize as many scholarly citations necessary to support all assertions.

-The student will write a 15–20-page Research Paper on specific problem in cyber crime.
+The student will write a 15–20-page research paper on a specific problem in cyber crime.
 The hypothesis will be based upon one of the topics that was provided in the directions for this assignment.
-It should not be a descriptive paper but one that critically examines current problems and contemporary solutions.
+It should not be a descriptive paper, but one that critically examines current problems and contemporary solutions.
 The student should make an argument or prove a point.
 It should be modeled after the form of what appears in most legal journals.
 The paper must utilize at least 12 significant, scholarly, peer reviewed resources that are relevant to the topic (current, credible, and each carries its weight) with a clear and meaningful connection between all the resources.
 The paper must properly follow current APA style.
-Detailed instructions can be found in Blackboard.
-If a student is struggling with current APA format, he/she may refer to the Additional Information folder for help.

-The student will have 3 tests during this course.
-Each open-book/open-notes test will be composed of 4 essay questions and will have a 2-hour time limit.
-This is an exercise to test the student's ability to critically assess a situation or define a problem, outline a solution, and respond in an articulating manor.
+The student will take three quizzes during this course.
+Each open-book/open-notes quiz will be composed of four essay questions and will have a two-hour time limit.
+This is an exercise to test the student's ability to critically assess a situation or define a problem, outline a solution, and respond in an articulating manner.